aave/docs-v3/core-contracts/aaveoracle.md

 Contract to get asset prices, manage price sources and update the fallback oracle.

 Protocol V3 uses Chainlink Aggregators as the source of all asset prices.
+Chainlink Aggregators are upgradable contracts that are controlled by a 4/9 multi-signiture safe (multisig).
+AAVE does not have information about the handling of said multisig, but trusts Chainlink with implied security management requirements.
+Chainlink has proven itself as a reliable partner for many years and throughout various market conditions.
+You can find details about their architecture [here](https://docs.chain.link/docs/using-chainlink-reference-contracts/).

 {% hint style="warning" %}
 The fallback oracles from V1 and V2 of the protocol are now deprecated and no longer maintained.